iotaledger/iota.js/documentation/docs/tutorials/alias-transactions/04-alias-transaction.md

 };
 ```

-## Submit block
+## Submit the Block

-And finally we submit the block.
-After the block is confirmed if you query your Alias Address through the Explorer you will find the new Alias Output with the updated state.
+Finally, you should submit the block.
+After the block is confirmed, if you query your Alias Address through [the Shimmer Explorer](https://explorer.shimmer.network/shimmer), you will find the new Alias Output with the updated state.

 ```typescript
 const block: IBlock = {